whodm/AsimpleJSBridge/README.md

 # AsimpleJSBridge
-a simple and easy JsBridge
-see mainactivity for detail and demo.html
+a simple safe and easy JsBridge see mainactivity for detail and demo.html